 - Saves time and money.
 Wouldn’t you rather know now?
 There is cost and time required to get an appraisal, but the advantages far outweigh not getting this done.

 If you go the appraisal route, choose an appraiser who has transaction experience.
 If they learned to appraise from a book, it’s likely pretty, but it should also be realistic.
-Also, choose someone who is independent…would you buy a business based on an appraisal done by the company accountant who is also the owners 20-year drinking buddy.
+Also, choose someone who is independent… would you buy a business based on an appraisal done by the company accountant who is also the owners 20-year drinking buddy.

-Common valuation docs you’ll need:
+Most common docs you’ll need:

 - Four Years Profit & Loss Statements and Balance Sheets